Scarlet-Crystal/Avatar-Scaling-Utilities/README.md

 Adjusts the player's height when they collide with a particle.

+### Scaling Object

+Adjust the player's height when the attached GameObject's enabled state changes.

 ## Sample Assets

 This package contains an example scene that you can import into your project from the package manager window.